fullstackedorg/docs/guides/git.md

 ![git Committing](images/git/committing.png)

-When code is being push to your remote, you can notice it by the red arrow on the git button.
+You can notice code being pushed to your remote by the red arrow on the git button.

 ![git Pushing](images/git/pushing.png)

-If your remote repository is unreachable like if you do not have internet access, only the commit action will be available.
+If your remote repository is unreachable (like if you don't have internet access), only the commit action will be available.
 You can then `Push` later when your remote is reachable.